zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/tutorial-batch-operations.md

 ---

 ## Definition
-Batch Operations method allow to perform `UPDATE` or `DELETE` operation directly in the database using a LINQ Query without loading entities in the context.
+Batch Operations method allows to perform `UPDATE` or `DELETE` operations directly in the database using a LINQ Query without loading entities in the context.

 Everything is executed on the database side to let you get the best performance available.